gt-scheduler/crawler/README.md

 ```

 After the crawler runs (which can take 10-20 minutes), a series of JSON files should have been created in a new `data` directory in the project root.

+### Linting

+The project uses pre-commit hooks using [Husky](https://typicode.github.io/husky/#/) and [`lint-staged`](https://www.npmjs.com/package/lint-staged) to run linting (via [ESLint](https://eslint.org/)) and formatting (via [Prettier](https://prettier.io/)).
+These can be run manually from the command line to format/lint the code on-demand, using the following commands:

+- `yarn run lint` - runs ESLint and reports all linting errors without fixing them
+- `yarn run lint:fix` - runs ESLint and reports all linting errors, attempting to fix any auto-fixable ones
+- `yarn run format` - runs Prettier and automatically formats the entire codebase
+- `yarn run format:check` - runs Prettier and reports formatting errors without fixing them

 ## 👩‍💻 Contributing